hyperledger/indy-node/docs/transactions.md

 - `schemaRef` (string):

-    Sequence number of a Schema transaction the claim definition is created for.
+    UUID of a Schema transaction the claim definition is created for.

 - `signatureType` (string):